sebastienjouhans/XamarinPlayground/README.md

 * simple button click bind to a command in the viewmodel
 * viewmodle updating the view
 * viewmodel navigation with parameters
-* list view with click command
+* table view with click command
-* custom list view items
+* custom table view cells